 When we first thought about giving our app a makeover the most important aspect was to save time and make it possible to submit expenses in under 30 seconds.
 That’s what users wanted most when we asked them.
 We designed our app from the ground up and designed the interface to be incredibly intuitive – also to save people’s time.

-Once we had the app in beta form we then spent more time talking to consumers and testing it with them.
+Once we had the app in a beta form we then spent more time talking to consumers and testing it with them.
 We watched how they used it and made sure that the system worked as intended and people could easily understand how to use it.
 The goal was to validate assumptions of what we thought people wanted from Rydoo from the previous discussions we had with them.

 The feedback we gained from the beta testing was vital, as Product Designer Loucas Papantoniou explains “We have listened to our customers and improved sections of the app that were not clear enough.
 We don’t want them second-guessing when completing a specific action.
 Instead, we want them to feel confident and in control.”

 Developing the user interface meant understanding the ‘jobs to be done’ – people hire products to do a job for them.
-In our case, people hire Rydoo to file their expenses as easy and as fast as possible.
+In our case, people hire Rydoo to file their expenses as easily and as fast as possible.

-To nail the ‘jobs to be done’, we needed to understand what people’s motivations, goals and context are.
+To nail the ‘jobs to be done, we needed to understand what people’s motivations, goals, and context are.
 You need to be empathetic and place yourself in other people’s shoes, and imagine what it is to be spending your weekends filing expenses because your company is using an archaic system.
 You need to imagine the places people take photos of their receipts.
 It could be a dark restaurant, a hotel room with a bad wifi connection, and various other not-so-ideal situations where the product still needs to work.

 Rydoo is faster, simples and better than ever.